On some building blocks of hypergraphs: Conclusion

 \section{Conclusion}

 For any equivalence relation $\mathfrak{R}$ on the vertex set, the $\mathfrak{R}$-equivalence class affects the spectra of any $\mathfrak{R}$-compatible operators.
-Here we have provided one example of equivalence relation $\mathfrak{R}_s$ such that the general signless Laplacian, general adjacency and general Laplacian are $\mathfrak{R}_s$-compatible.
-This equivalence relation $\mathfrak{R}_s$ leads us to the notion of units, and units lead us to more building blocks (named twin units, regular set, co-regular set).
+Here, we have provided one example of equivalence relation $\mathfrak{R}_s$ such that the general signless Laplacian, general adjacency and general Laplacian are $\mathfrak{R}_s$-compatible.
+This equivalence relation $\mathfrak{R}_s$ leads us to the notion of units, and units lead us to twin units.
 Besides spectra of operators associated with a hypergraph, we have seen that they are also crucial for hypergraph automorphisms, hypergraph colouring, and random processes(like dynamical networks and random walks).
 Thus, finding other equivalence relations $\mathfrak{R}$ on the vertex set can help us identify more hypergraph building blocks.

-In \cref{1.unit}, we illustrate how the building blocks affect the structure of hypergraphs.
-The building blocks will be related to the hypergraph properties that are dependent on the hypergraph's structure.
+In \Cref{1.unit}, we illustrate how the building blocks affect the structure of hypergraphs.
+The building blocks can be related to the hypergraph properties that are dependent on the hypergraph's structure.
 The spectra of hypergraphs, for example, are affected by the building blocks.
 We can also see that the building blocks are related to hypergraph colouring, hypergraph automorphisms, random walks on hypergraphs, and other applications.
 The study of building blocks has numerous applications.
 In dynamical networks on hypergraphs, for example, all dynamical systems in certain building blocks may exhibit similar behaviour.
 In the disease propagation model on hypergraphs, since all vertices in specific building blocks have the same expected hitting times, they form clusters of equally vulnerable people.
 We expect all nodes in the same unit to be informed simultaneously in the information spreading model.
 As $\chi(H)\le \chi(\hat H)$, we can get sharper upper bounds of $\chi(H)$ using the existing upper bounds of $\chi(\hat H)$.
 Since some building blocks are related to hypergraph automorphisms, we can use them to explore hypergraph symmetries.
 The concept of unit distance can be used to investigate collaborative distances in collaboration networks and some centralities in hypergraphs.